ckattner/bumblebee/README.md

 csv = Bumblebee::Template.new(columns: columns).generate(objects)
 ````

 The above columns config would work both ways, so if we received the CSV, we could parse it to an array of nested hashes.
-Unfortunately, for now, we cannot do better than an array of nested hashes.

 ### Custom  Formatting